oksanastets-code/clicker/README.md

 # clicker

 Hi,
-please, run application by clicking on site-link.
+please, run the application by clicking on site-link: https://oksanastets-code.github.io/clicker/.
 First you should login, then play game by clicking on hero.
 Enjoy!